Healthcare Insurance and Medicare in Australia for PR Holders and Immigrants

 Medicare Tax Levy Exemption

-A 457 visa holder is exempt from paying tax but only after applying for the Medicare Levy Exemption Certificate.
-A 457 visa holder cannot be exempted from Medicare levy automatically.
+A 457 visa holder is exempt from paying tax, but only after applying for the Medicare Levy Exemption Certificate.
+A 457 visa holder cannot be exempted from the Medicare levy automatically.

 Medicare Cost

-The Australian Medicare is claimed as the best Medicare service offered to people.
+The Australian Medicare is considered the best Medicare service available to people.

 Medicare Levy

-While Medicare is considered as free or low-cost healthcare service, the details below will explain how a family of two adults will need to pay for the Medicare service.
+While Medicare is considered a free or low-cost healthcare service, the details below explain how a family of two adults will need to pay for Medicare services.

 Out-of-Pocket Payments to Doctors

-This example below will help you understand how out-of-pocket payments of Medicare work.
-For example, Medicare’s schedule fee is of $50 and you consult a doctor for surgery and pay $100, the Medicare will only pay the schedule fee for you i.e. $50.
+The example below will help you understand how out-of-pocket payments for Medicare work.
+For example, Medicare’s schedule fee is $50, and if you consult a doctor for surgery and pay $100, Medicare will only pay the schedule fee, i.e., $50.
 The remaining $50 is your out-of-pocket expense.

 Doctor (GP)